andeepittman/digitaldronecollective/index.md

 ### What we built

-We built a tool (a progressive web application) to teach users how to conduct a site survey.
-In order to do this, we are building a tool that will help recreational drone pilots gain an understanding of what steps are necessary within a site survey, how to complete each step and why each step is necessary.
+We built a progressive web application to guide users through conducting a site survey.
 Our long-term vision is a tool that guides users through all the steps necessary to comply with drone regulations (Canadian Aviation Regulations Part IX), including those not part of the site survey.

+The app was built with the following:
+* React.js - frontend
+* .NET core - backend
+* PostgreSQL - database
+* WET 4, Aurora Design System - Theme layer base
+* Azure - Cloud
+* Docker - Containerization
+* Paypal AATT - accessibility testing
+* MobX - state management
+* Jest, Enzyme - automated testing
+* Travis CL - continuous integration and deployment

+To see the repository, visit our [Drone Companion App Repository](https://github.com/sugaroverflow/drone-companion-app)